dart-lang/dart_style/README.md

 intelligent line wrapping.
 It has no problems with nested collections, function expressions, long argument lists, or otherwise tricky code.

-**The formatter is at an alpha state right now.
-It does a good job on most code, and I'd love to have you try it and report bugs, but it has known issues and its output will change over time.**
+**The formatter is at a beta state right now.
+It does a good job on most code, and I'd love to have you try it and [report bugs][bugs], but its output may change over time.**

 ## Running it